Kassicus/yarchus/README.md

-# yarchus
+# Project Yarchus

-pure python text based dungeon crawler
+Project Yarchus is a pure python text based dungeon crawler designed to be played in the terminal.

+## Dependancies

+TermColor v2.3.0